Join our network. Make change happen.

 Drivers for green building: A review of empirical studies

 This paper presents a comprehensive literature review of what drives the adoption of green building (GB) practices among construction stakeholders.
-The review is based on literature that have been published in peer-reviewed journals.
+The review is based on literature that have been published

 Policy Group(s):